Drad3r5/QLang/README.md

 Implemented:
-  - Web Server (PS: You need to manually create a style.css, edit the index.html and also manually create the main.js)
+  - Web Server (PS: You still need to for now manually create a style.css, edit the index.html and also manually create the main.js :) )